 We collect your personal information in connection with specific activities, such as newsletter requests, helpline support, registration for compliance packs, product purchases, feedback and contact forms.

-The information is either needed to fulfil your request or to enable us to provide you with a more personalised service.
-You don’t have to disclose any of this information to browse our site.
-However, if you choose to withhold requested information, we may not be able to provide you with certain services.
+The information is either needed to fulfil your request or to enable us to provide you with the services you have requested.
+There is no obligation to disclose any information to browse our site.
+However, there are situations when, if you choose to withhold requested information, we may not be able to provide you with certain services.

 Our marketing